 Congenital skull indentation: When you were born, you had 4 main sutures on the top of your head until you were about two years.
 As you grow, these joints move to allow your brain adequate space to expand as it grows.
 If the joints close prematurely, the brain puts pressure on the skull, giving the head a dented look.

-Some people can also be born with an indentation in their skull.
+Some people can also be born with an indentation on their skulls.
 The birthing process or the position of the baby in the womb can cause this.

 Gorham’s diseases: This is a rare skeleton condition that occurs due to bone loss